czue/pegasus-docs/deployment/kamal.md

 Once you modify your environment variable files you will need to run:

 ```
-kamal env push
-kamal app boot
+kamal deploy
 ```

-To update the variables on the server and restart the app.
+To update the variables on the server and redeploy the app.

 ### Running one-off commands